nokia/RED/docs/help/user_guide/general.md

 ### Validating & revalidating whole project/workspace

-Validation of test case is triggered by any user actions, it is also done during files&project; imports.
+Validation of test case is triggered by any user actions, it is also done during files & project imports.
-Whenever there is a change in multiple files (for instance find &replace;) or big file import/deletion, it is good to force revalidation of project.
+Whenever there is a change in multiple files (for instance find/replace) or big file import/deletion, it is good to force revalidation of project.
-It is done accessing option Project -> Clean ...
+It is done accessing option **`Project -> Clean...`**

 ![](general/gen_1.png)